How Do I...

 - If you need to drop off an item for your student during the school day, please come to the Student Office, Door #1

-- Medicine should be brought to the Health Aide
+- Medication should be brought to the Health Aide.
+Enter through the Student Office at Door #1.

 How do I put money in my student's meal account?